Thomas Ahearn: Life and career

-He was born in the Lebreton Flats area of Ottawa in 1855.
+Thomas Ahearn was born in the Lebreton Flats area of Ottawa in 1855, he was the son of John Ahearn, an Irish blacksmith who served on the Rideau Canal maintenance crew, and Honorah Power.
+Both of his parents were Irish Catholic immigrants.
 He started as a messenger in the Chaudière office of the Montreal Telegraph Company (located in J. R. Booth's office).
 Within the year he was promoted to the company's Sparks Street office.
 At 19, he went to New York City and worked for two years at Western Union Telegraph Company.
 He returned to Ottawa and became chief operator for Montreal Telegraph Company.
 He became a manager of the Bell Telephone Company office in Ottawa in 1880.

 In 1881, he founded the firm of Ahearn & Soper, electrical contractors, with Warren Y. Soper, former manager of Dominion Telegraph Company's local office.
 He formed Chaudière Electric Light and Power Company in 1887 and he later merged it with other companies which created the Ottawa Electric Company in 1894.

 In 1892, he filed patents for both an "electric oven" and a "system of warming cars by means of electrically heated water".
 The use of this invention that year to prepare a meal which he delivered by streetcar to the Windsor Hotel caused the Ottawa Journal to say "...everything had been cooked by electricity, the first instance on record..."
 Thomas Ahearn filed eleven Canadian patents in all.

 He was founder and president of the Ottawa Electric Railway Company, which provided electric streetcar service in the city and had the first streetcars with electric heaters (a device he patented).
 After running as a vast and very successful private operation for over half a century, it was later taken over by the Ottawa Transportation Commission.
 He, with Ahearn and William Wylie in September 1893, founded the Ottawa Car Manufacturing Company which manufactured streetcars.